Inside a Heist of U.S. Chip Designs, as China Bids for Tech Power

 Politicians in Washington and U.S. companies accuse China of veering into intimidation and outright theft to get there.
 And they see Micron, an Idaho company whose memory chips give phones and computers the critical ability to store and quickly retrieve information, as a prime example of that aggression.

 Then Micron was the target of the heist in Taiwan, according to officials there and a lawsuit the company has brought against the Taiwanese company that employed the engineers, UMC, and the Chinese company it says wanted access to the technology, Fujian Jinhua Integrated Circuit Co.
-Other companies may face predicaments similar to Micron’s, industry experts said.
+Other companies may face similar predicaments to Micron, industry experts said.

 One state-backed factory in the city of Wuhan, owned by Yangtze Memory Technology Co., or YMTC, will be turning out chips that look similar to those made by Samsung, the South Korean chipmaker, said Mark Newman, an analyst at Sanford Bernstein.